 - have excellence at the heart of our interactions with others.

-Responsibility for administering this procedure lies with the University Secretary but any comments on this procedure should be addressed, in the first instance, to the Directorate of Academic and Corporate Governance at firstname.lastname@example.org
+Any comments on this procedure should be addressed, in the first instance, to email@example.com

 Should any criminal activity be detected as a result of a complaints investigation, the University is required to bring this to the attention of the police.